-To open the tab, press the scheduler icon (\Box) in the Main Menu then press (\Box).
+To open the tab, click the scheduler icon ($^{\square}$) in the Main Menu then click ($^{\square}$).
 The Manage Scheduled Reports tab will appear.

-- Click at the top of a column to sort the scheduled reports by that column. - To update the status and list new schedules press the Refresh button. - To removed completed schedules press the Flush button. - Press the Edit icon (\mathbb{Z}) to open the Schedule Report Wizard and modify the report. - To delete a schedule press the delete icon ($[\]$).
+- Click at the top of a column to sort the scheduled reports by that column. - To update the status and list new schedules click the Refresh button. - To removed completed schedules click the Flush button. - Click the Edit icon () to open the Schedule Report Wizard and modify the report. - To delete a schedule click the delete icon (\square) .